Gradient Inversion Attack on Graph Neural Networks: Data Experiments

 In the experiments, a 2-layer GNN model with hidden dimension $100$ and a sigmoid activation function is employed.
 The weights of the model are randomly initialized.
 For all the experiments, the dummy nodal features are initialized randomly, with each entry sampled from the standard normal distribution i.e., $\mathcal{N}(0,1)$.
 The dummy adjacency matrix is initialized by randomly setting its entries to $0$ or $1$.
 The hyperparameters values for the feature smoothness and the sparsity regularizers are set to $\alpha=10^{-9}$ and $\beta=10^{-7}$.
-These are the values selected by grid search for the choice that leads to the best performance. \begin{itemize} \item \textbf{Node Attacker 1} uses the cosine loss objective given in \eqref{cosineloss} without regularization. \item \textbf{Node Attacker 2} uses the objective function is defined in \eqref{regularized}. \item \textbf{Graph Attacker} uses the objective function as defined in \eqref{regularized}. \end{itemize}
+These are the values selected by grid search for the choice that leads to the best performance. \begin{itemize}[itemsep=0pt,topsep=0pt,parsep=0pt] \item \textbf{Node Attacker 1} uses the cosine loss objective given in \eqref{cosineloss} without regularization. \item \textbf{Node Attacker 2} uses the objective function is defined in \eqref{regularized}. \item \textbf{Graph Attacker} uses the objective function as defined in \eqref{regularized}. \end{itemize} We adopt the DLG attack as our baseline and evaluate it across all three settings.
+A comprehensive comparison with GRAIN is provided in Appendix \ref{sec:comparison}.
+We also extend the experiments involving Node Attacker 1 and Graph Attacker-N to the minibatch setting; these results are detailed in Appendix \ref{sec:attack_batch_appendix}.
+As the attack involves numerous hyperparameters, we further analyze a subset of these hyperparameters under various settings, with results presented in Appendix \ref{sec:sensitive_analysis_appendix}.
+All reported results represent averages taken over $20$ independent runs of each attack.